Video editing

 Are my plugins compatible?
 (Boris FX, Red Giant, Frame.io)

 Yes.
-Every plugin installed on the host workstation continues to work — Remio does not touch the host's software stack.
-License keys, dongles, network-licensed seats, and SaaS plugins like Frame.io behave normally.
+Every plugin installed on the host continues to work — Remio doesn't touch the host's software stack.
+Licence keys, dongles, network-licensed seats, and SaaS plugins like Frame.io behave normally.
 The host is the licensed seat; the client is just a screen.

 The render rig stays plugged in.
 You go anywhere.